B-Schwarz/Data-Teleporter/readme.md

 transferred.
 Ensuring that the Files that are being shared are only accessible by Person which have the randomly generated code.
 The file will not be uploaded to the host server, instead if the data gets requested by another party, the data of the file gets send by the sharer to the recipient.
-The host server of the application is merely acting as a proxy for the data.
+The server hosting the application is merely acting as a bridge to connect the peers.